-The student's ID number is encoded on the card and indicates whether the student is currently registered and if the card is valid.
-The card identifies the holder for admission to the library during hours of limited access and is always needed to borrow books.
+The student's ID number is encoded on the card's magnetic stripe and indicates whether the student is currently registered and if the card is valid.
+The card identifies the holder for admission to the library during hours of limited access and is needed at all times to borrow books.
 If students carry a meal plan, the Wildcard admits them to residence hall dining facilities.
-It also identifies the holder at Health Services, Norris University Center, student functions and elections, Henry Crown Sports Pavilion and Aquatic Center, University athletic events, a resident of an on-campus living unit and permits one to ride the Campus shuttles.
+It also identifies the holder at Health Services, Norris University Center, student functions and elections, University athletic events and as a resident of an on-campus living unit.